SoftwareSandbox/coderetreat-kotlin/dittle.md

 ⚅ . . . . . ⚅
 ⚅ . . . . . ⚅
 ```
-Right always starts, here they rolled the 2nd die to the left, revealing a new side: ⚄
+Right always starts, here they tilted the 2nd die to the left, revealing a new side: ⚄
 ```
 ⚅ . . . . . ⚅
 ⚅ . . . . ⚄ .